liyouqi/liyouqi.github.io/_posts/2025-11-28-Market-Fear-Regime-Identification-02.md

 df['vol_btc_7'] = df['ret_btc'].rolling(7).std() * np.sqrt(365)
 ```

+Why vol_btc_7?

 I chose a 7-day rolling window because it captures recent volatility spikes without over-smoothing (compared to a 30-day window).
+And if choosing 1-day volatility, it would be too noisy.
+7 days is a good compromise.
 It's responsive to regime changes — fear regimes show sudden volatility surges.
 This balances noise reduction with sensitivity.

 The annualization factor √365 converts daily volatility to an annual percentage, which is industry standard.
 This lets us compare crypto volatility with traditional assets (S&P 500 is around 15-20% annual volatility).
 The formula is σ_annual = σ_daily × √(252 or 365).
 I use 365 since crypto trades 24/7, unlike stocks which take weekends off.

 For example, if the 7-day raw standard deviation is 0.0312 (daily), the annualized value is 0.0312 × √365 ≈ 0.596, or 59.6% annual volatility.
+For crypto, this is typical during turbulent periods.

 #### 3. Normalized Fear & Greed (`fg_norm`)